nbrugger-tgm/jitsu/JSON Example.md

 > So we would clearly use the **Flexible Model**

 Now we need to find the information how the model works.
  I will not explain this detailed as this are very trivial steps.
-Simply create Classes that represent all the elements which may ocour in a JSON, eg.
+Simply create Classes that represent all the elements which may ocour in a JSON.
+ This is the Structure i will use

+ - Json (Top level container)
  -  String (sub of Value)
  - Number (sub of Value)
- - Value
+ - Value  (marking interface)
  - Member
- - Array (sub of Value)
+ - Array (sub of Value, sub of Element)
- - Object (sub of Value)
+ - Object (sub of Value, sub of Element)
- - Element
+ - Element (marking interface)

 depending on how you design your Parser you may also create